Saints Row 2: PC releases

 In June 2008, THQ confirmed that a Microsoft Windows port of the game was in development.
 It was developed by the localization team at CD Projekt, the CD Projekt Localisation Centre.
 The studio later became known as Porting House, and has been referred to by Volition as "CD Projekt Black" (in parallel to CD Projekt Red).
 The port was released in North America on January 5, 2009, in Europe on January 23, and in Australia on February 5.
 In April 2016, Volition released a Linux port of the Windows version.

 In the aftermath of the auctioning of THQ's assets following its bankruptcy in 2013, the source code for the PC port of Saints Row 2 was believed to be lost.
 In the interim, the game has become highly unplayable, with no multiplayer support following the shutdown of the GameSpy service.
 In October 2019, Volition announced it had found the source code and that it would begin work to rebuild the game for modern systems, including replacing GameSpy with Steam matchmaking support, along with allowing for user mods.
-Additionally, when the update is released it will contain the two DLCs, "Ultor Exposed" and "Corporate Warfare" which had not been previously released for personal computers.
-The community manager that had led the effort, Mike Watson (also known as "IdolNinja"), died from cancer on August 5, 2021, but he was aware his condition had been deteriorating in the prior year and ensured that the work was moved to a small team with Volition's and Deep Silver's support to continue on without his lead.
+Additionally, when the update would be released, it would contain the two DLCs, Ultor Exposed and Corporate Warfare which had not been previously released for personal computers.
+The community manager that had led the effort, Mike Watson (also known as IdolNinja), died from cancer on August 5, 2021, but he was aware his condition had been deteriorating in the prior year and ensured that the work was moved to a small team with Volition's and Deep Silver's support to continue on without his lead.
+Following the closure of Volition, as of 2026, the update remains unreleased.